What is a “real” coding language?

 Which of course does not mean you should not learn these languages.
 It means they are harder to access in short-courses by accredited bootcamps.

-Python - a scripting language used for Data Science is taught and is swiftly gaining popularity.
+Python - a scripting language used in data science is taught as it also is a popular language.

 What about learning to code for data-bases?